Guess what?! We have a big announcement! No, I'm not pregnant. We are debt free!

 In the fall of 2008, my husband had become unsettled at his job.
 Long story short, there were promises made to him that weren't being kept, and he was tired of making someone else lots of money without much benefit to him.
 We discussed the issue and prayed for months, and he decided it was time to quit his job and he officially started his own company in December 2008, just before our house was set to close.

 He contracted with his employers to say on as an independent consultant for them, so we could still qualify for our loan.
 Everything looked great; he was able to follow his entrepreneurship dream, and we could still qualify for our home with my income and his independent consulting income.

 We were ready to go.
 We had packed up everything in our home, were sleeping on the floor, living out of one suitcase, and had renters that had moved out of their home and were ready to move in as soon as we closed on our home.

 Then January hit.

-When Obama came into office everything changed.
-Another long story short, new loan laws pretty much forbid any overtime income, commission-based income, self-employed income, or 1099'd (independent) employees to qualify their income for a loan.
+When President Obama came into office, everything changed.
+Another long story short, new loan laws pretty much forbid any overtime income, commission-based income, self-employed income, or 1099'ed (independent) employees to qualify their income for a loan.
 We worked for weeks and weeks trying to re-qualify for the loan, but we just couldn't make it work.
-He had quit his job literally 2 weeks too early.
+He had quit his job literally two weeks too early.

 We lost everything.

 There was no way to make it work; we had to choose between his new company and the house.
-We could re-qualify for the loan if he went back to work for his previous company, but he would have to sign at least a 2 year work contract to qualify.
-We prayed, cried, discussed, cried, and prayed more.
+If he went back to work for his previous company, we could re-qualify for the loan but he would have to sign at least a 2-year work contract to qualify.
+So, we prayed, cried, discussed, cried, and prayed more.